Asset Refinance

 Why Businesses Use Asset Refinance

-The most common trigger is structural cashflow pressure rather than a short blip — the business needs liquidity but does not want to pile on unsecured debt.
+The most common trigger is structural cashflow pressure rather than a short blip.
+The business needs liquidity but does not want to pile on unsecured debt.
 Refinancing owned assets costs less than unsecured borrowing for the same profile, because the lender has security.

-Others use asset refinance to fund growth — expanding a fleet, financing a new contract, or bridging while a term loan completes.
-Speed is the draw: asset-backed finance moves faster than longer underwriting routes.
+Others use asset refinance to fund growth: expanding a fleet, financing a new contract, or bridging while a term loan completes.
+Speed is the draw, because asset-backed finance moves faster than longer underwriting routes.
+A third scenario is equity locked in assets bought outright, generating no return; extracting that cash to fund working capital can lift return on assets noticeably.

 Cost and Rate Expectations